Roomba vacuum maker iRobot betting big on the 'smart' home

 One potential iRobot bulwark against these new competitors: a portfolio of 1,000 patents worldwide covering the very concept of a self-navigating household robot vacuum as well as basic technologies like object avoidance.

-A handful of those patents are now being tested in a series of patent infringement lawsuits iRobot filed in April against Bissell, Stanley Black & Decker, Hoover Inc, Chinese outsourced manufacturers and other robovac makers.
+A handful of those patents are now being tested in a series of patent infringement lawsuits iRobot filed in April against Bissell, Stanley Black & Decker (SWK.N), Hoover Inc, Chinese outsourced manufacturers and other robovac makers.
 The litigation is the most significant in iRobot's history.

 A lawyer for Hoover declined to comment.
 Lawyers for Bissell and Black & Decker did not respond to requests for comment.